RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

   - a SELECT_SINGLE or  SELECT_MULTIPLE answer can be displayed with a group of check box or a dropdown list box

-  - a DATE or TIME answer can be displayed with datetime picker.
+  - a DATE or TIME answer can be displayed with a date/time picker.

   The style and format of the controls can be designed by the designer, but kind of ***answerType*** should be considered.